rishabh876/GoodShows/README.md

 - Dagger 2
 - Mosby
 - Mockito
+- Espresso

 The Project is also integrated with [CircleCi 2](https://circleci.com/gh/rishabh876/GoodShows) for Continuous Integration.
+There are some Unit Tests and some Instrumentation Tests that are run on CircleCi.

 The App has two screen, first screen shows a list of Popular Tv Shows and the second Shows the detailed view of a Tv Show along with a list of similar Tv shows.